buwilliams/javascript-tree/README.md

 # JavaScript Tree

-WIP - A implementation of a doubly-linked list in JavaScript.
+A implementation of a doubly-linked list in JavaScript.
+It's been used in a production system for over 18 months as of writing.
+I'm working on making it more generic for public use.
+Feel free to make contributions.

 ## Benefits